sagemath/trac_to_gh/Issue 9902.md

 # Issue 9902: is_prime should document proof flag

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9903

 Original creator: dmharvey